 Undertaking the rating in Tasmania offers you many advantages.
 We have the facilities, staff and environment to ensure you receive the best in authentic instrument training.
 Our uncongested airspace has ample navaids and approaches available.
 Our aircraft and simulators are equipped with Garmin GPS equipment.
 Read more about how we can make a real difference to your training.

-On successful completion of the full course, students will attain an Instrument Rating for multi engine aircraft issued by the Civil Aviation Safety Authority (CASA).
+On successful completion of the full course, students will attain an Instrument Rating with multi-engine aeroplane endorsement issued by the Civil Aviation Safety Authority (CASA).

 This course can be taken: